angaeta/UCSD-MAE148-SUMMER-II-Final_Project-Team_5/README.md

                           Motor + Steering
 ```

----

-#  Demonstrations

-This section documents the major stages of the completed autonomous system.

-COMPLETE LATER

 # YOLO STOP-Sign Detection

 A custom YOLO object-detection model was trained to identify the physical STOP sign used as the pit-area marker.